We Fight IRS Audits in U.S. Tax Court

 - Petition incorrectly, forever barring you from the opportunity to change the audit.

-20 Years of Tax Payer Representation
+20-Plus Years of Taxpayer Representation

-IRS tax Attorney Jeffrey Anton Collins trained and worked as an IRS auditor, was licensed as a Certified Public Accountant, and later as an attorney, as he developed now over 20 years representing taxpayers in IRS criminal investigations and tax audits.
+IRS tax Attorney Jeffrey Anton Collins trained and worked as an IRS auditor, was licensed as a Certified Public Accountant, and later as an attorney, as he developed now over 20-plus years representing taxpayers in IRS criminal investigations and tax audits.

 He handles large, complex IRS audits throughout the United States.
 He petitions and argues Tax Court cases routinely, for business owners throughout the U.S.